tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 tags: ["subtopic"]
 ---
 {{% alert title="Observação" color="info"%}}
-Once your account has been validated and activated, your contact, business, and sales information cannot be updated using the Módulo PayU.
+Once your account has been validated and activated, your contact, business e sales information cannot be updated using the Módulo PayU.
 If you need to update this information, contact sac@payu.com.
 {{% /alert %}}

 ## Change password